Winnipeg is named for the Cree Indian word meaning “murky water” for the Assiniboine River and Red River.

 Note: The cost of construction of the courthouse was $1,000,000.
 During construction, the subcontractors were Green and Litser ( plumbing and heating ), Dominion Equipment and Supply ( electrical ) and Dominion Bridge Company ( steel ).

-Note: The first courthouse was a wood structure built within the walls of Upper Fort Garry.
+History: The first courthouse was a wood structure built within the walls of Upper Fort Garry.
 The second courthouse was a wood structure built outside the walls of Upper Fort Garry on the present site of the Fort Garry Hotel.
 The third courthouse was a log building built in 1869 at 494 Main Street just south of William Avenue.
 The fourth courthouse was built in 1882 to 1883 on the site of the present courthouse and the remaining north section of the building having suffered fire damage in 1957 was demolished in 1966.
+The fifth and present courthouse was constructed in 1912 to 1916.

 Manitoba Court of Appeal – Winnipeg